kparc/kcc/README.md

  █
 ```

 As you see, native sort is incomparably faster.
-But what our DIY sort function is very good for is to demonstrate the principle of **doing more with less**, and that is what k is all about.
+But what our DIY sort function is very good for is to demonstrate the principle of **doing more with less**, and that is what 𝒌 is all about.

 Check out examples of `quicksort` in the wild in [C++](https://gist.github.com/christophewang/ad056af4b3ab0ceebacf), [Python](https://gist.github.com/anirudhjayaraman/897ca0d97a249180a48b50d62c87f239), [JavaScript](https://gist.github.com/claudiahdz/39a86084edaaabe7fc17c321c0bb6896) and [Java](https://github.com/Code2Bits/Algorithms-in-Java/blob/master/sort/src/main/java/com/code2bits/algorithm/sort/QuickSort.java).